YOU ARE HERE: zharth.net / Zharth's Music Log / Week 2 (Heavy Metal)

 Wednesday (8/01/07): Pink Floyd - The Nile Song [More, 1969]

-Comments: Coming from Pink Floyd's 1969 soundtrack to the romantic drug-addiction movie More, this is unarguably one of the band's heaviest recorded tracks.
+Comments: Coming from Pink Floyd's 1969 film soundtrack to the drug addiction romance More, this is unarguably one of the band's heaviest recorded tracks.
 Usually known for creating emotional space-rock soundscapes, this song bashes you right over the head with its heavy distortion and no-holds-barred execution.

 Comments: This is as good as fast, chugging metal gets.
 The musicianship in Deep Purple is impressive, and Highway Star really grabs you and holds on to you for the duration of the ride.
 The punctuated power chords hit you like punches, and the fluid organ lead sounds almost like screeching metal, but melodic.
 This version of the song is from the fantastic "I want everything louder than everything else" Made In Japan live album.